 Engine Oil - Check the level of engine oil and add if needed.
+For better performance, Xmotos recommends using 10W40 or 10W50 ONLY for off road riding.

 Fuel - Check the level of fuel in the gas tank.
 Add if needed.
 Be sure the gas cap is tightened securely.